pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/tls_self_signed_certificate.markdown

 If you don't mind the browser warnings and simply want SSL/TLS encryption and therefore have decided to use a self-signed certificate permanently or temporarily, read on!

-If you use Chrome browser version 58 or above and/or **don't want to have issues regarding a non-trusted CA or CN (Common Name)**, follow this full tutorial: [Create Root Certificate Authority and self-signed certificate for your Home Assistant.
+If you use Chrome browser version 58 or above and/or **don't want to have issues regarding a non-trusted CA or CN (Common Name)**, follow this full tutorial: [Create Root Certificate Authority and self-signed certificate for your Open Peer Power.
 Compatible with Chrome browser > version 58](https://gist.github.com/tiagofreire-pt/4920be8d03a3dfa8201c6afedd00305e).
 Otherwise, follow this:

 To create a certificate locally, you need the [OpenSSL](https://www.openssl.org/) command-line tool.

-Change to your Home Assistant [configuration directory](/getting-started/configuration/) like `~/.homeassistant`.
+Change to your Open Peer Power [configuration directory](/getting-started/configuration/) like `~/.homeassistant`.
 This will make it easier to backup your certificate and the key.
 Run the command shown below.

 The certificate **must** be `.pem` extension.